June 28, 2019

 - Sweep floors and cleans counters regularly.

 If you want to avoid the stress of odorous house ants, enlist the help of the pest technicians here at Spencer Pest Services.
-We offer year-round residential pest control services for Greenville residents so your home can be pest free year round!
+We offer year-round residential pest control for Greenville residents so your home can be pest-free year-round!
 Contact Spencer Pest Services today to learn more about our effective year-round pest protection programs!